mcneel/rhino.inside-revit/docs/readme.md

 Instead of adding `language: fa` to the metadata for every single page, we will edit the site config file to add this metadata to the new pages automatically based on their location in directory structure.

-Open the site configurations and add a new scope under `defaults:` for the new langauge:
+Open the site configurations and add a new scope under `defaults:` for the new language:

 ```yaml
 defaults: